Mike Glenn: Post-retirement

 Since retiring as a basketball player, Glenn has worked as a television analyst, writer, and commissioner of the World Basketball Association.
 Because of his business background, Glenn was also employed in the early 1990s by Merrill Lynch as a consultant for the NBA's pre-pension plan.
 He currently runs the Mike Glenn All-Star Basketball Camp for the Hearing-Impaired, which is the nation's first basketball camp for deaf athletes and is offered every summer, free of charge, to as many as 120 deaf athletes from across the country.
-He worked as the Atlanta Hawks' color commentator on SportSouth and FSN from 1992–2005, and now serves as the Hawks' pregame and postgame analyst on FSN South.
+He worked as the Atlanta Hawks' color commentator on SportSouth and FSN from 1992 to 2005, and now serves as the Hawks' pregame and postgame analyst on FSN South.

 In addition to his basketball-related work, Glenn is also an avid collector of artifacts pertaining to African-American history.
 He maintains a large personal library on the subject, and has displayed his collection in exhibits across the country.
 Using sources from his library, Glenn has written several biographical books on famous African-Americans.